epigen/enrichment_analysis/README.md

 Note:
 - Despite usage of the correct parameter, **rGREAT** was not using the provided cores during testing.
 Nevertheless, it is still provided as parameter.
 - **(r)GREAT** performs [two statistical test](https://great-help.atlassian.net/wiki/spaces/GREAT/pages/655456/Statistics) (binomial and hypergeometric), results of both are reported and should be considered.
-Which results are used for the visualization can be configured `column_names:GREAT`.
+Which results are used for the visualization can be configured in `column_names:GREAT`.
 - **pycisTarget** for region set enrichment does not use the provided background regions.
-In case this is desired (e.g., conensus regions or TF ChIP-seq data) follow the [instructions for custom cisTarget databases](https://github.com/aertslab/create_cisTarget_databases) using your own regions and use them as database
+In case this is desired (e.g., conensus regions or TF ChIP-seq data) follow the [instructions for custom cisTarget databases](https://github.com/aertslab/create_cisTarget_databases) using your own regions and use them as database.

-# Usage
+# 🛠️ Usage
 Here are some tips for the usage of this workflow:
 1. Download all relevant databases (see [Resources](#resources)).
 2. Configure the analysis using the configuration YAML and an annotation file (see [Configuration](#configuration))